mk-Guvi/React-Learning/Readme.md

 static getDerivedStateFromProps:

 when the state of the component depends on the changes in props over time you can use this method to set the State.

+It is static method that recives props and states as parameter and returns null or object of that represents the updated state of a component

+this method is called everytime when the component is re-rendered

 since this method is a static method you cant use this.setState within this method.